 Multiband compressors are nothing new, but the DSM uses a continuous Threshold Spectrum and it's captured directly from the track you're mastering.
-This means the music gets compressed equally at all frequencies.
-It's so smooth and invisible to the ear that some producers complain (jokingly, we hope) that it doesn't sound like it's doing anything!
+This means the music gets compressed evenly at all frequencies.
+It's so smooth and invisible to the ear that it doesn't sound like it's doing anything!

 This revolutionary idea of capturing the Threshold Spectrum directly from the track eliminates the conventional process of tweaking frequency bands and thresholds by hand, in a time-consuming, error-prone, and enormously enjoyable activity.
 We're sorry to ruin the fun.

 Having said that, of course we provide a way to make local adjustments to the Threshold Spectrum using the drag handles or the knobs on the bottom row.
-These model analogue EQ curves, so they feel familiar from the start, and we've taken care to use progressive gearing so they move slowly at first.
+These model analogue EQ curves, so they feel familiar, and we've taken care to use progressive gearing so they move slowly at first.

 These next two examples of the DSM's compression capabilities both leverage what's possible with the large number of frequency bands.
 Normal multibands don't get a look-in with this sort of thing.